samclane/promptflow/docs/nodes.md

 ### SaveImageNode

-Write thte image in `state.data` to a file.
-Double-click the node to edit the file path.
+Write the image in `state.data` to a file.